martis97/benfords-law-covid-vaccinations-data/README.md

 # benfords-law-covid-vaccinations-data
 Python implementation of Benford's Law using World's Covid-19 vaccinations dataset.
 The concept of grouping numbers based on which integer they start with and noticing a pattern, regardless of where the numbers come from, has amazed me.
-As long as the numbers have not been tampered with, the distribution of numbers remains relatively similar.
+May it retail prices or football stats.As long as the numbers have not been tampered with, the distribution of numbers remains relatively similar.
 This is why Benford's law has been used for purposes such as fraud detection.
 I've decided to try and apply Benford's law on world's Covid-19 vaccinations data (full set of data can be found [here](https://www.kaggle.com/gpreda/covid-world-vaccination-progress))